 The film stars Peter Cushing, Ingrid Pitt, Madeline Smith, Kate O’Mara and Jon Finch.

 Camilla (Ingrid Pitt) is a beautiful lesbian vampire with milky white skin and a thirst for the blood of pretty young virgins.
 When she attacks Laura (Pippa Steel), the daughter of General von Spielsdorf (Peter Cushing), the general enlists the help of Baron Joachim von Hartog (Douglas Wilmer) to overcome the vampiress and bring an end to the terror and bloodshed…

-Before production, the script of The Vampire Lovers was sent to the chief censor John Trevelyan, who warned the studio about depictions of lesbianism, pointing out that a previous lesbian drama film, The Killing of Sister George, had had five minutes excised by his office.
-In response, Hammer replied that the lesbianism was not of their doing but was present in the original story by Le Fanu.
+Before production, the script of The Vampire Lovers was sent to the chief censor John Trevelyan, who warned the studio about depictions of lesbianism, pointing out that a previous sapphic drama film, The Killing of Sister George, had had five minutes excised by his office.
+In response, Hammer replied that lesbianism was not of their doing but was present in the original story by Le Fanu.
 Trevelyan backed down.

 Produced on a relatively low budget of £165,227, it was the final Hammer film to be financed with American money—most of the later films were backed by Rank or EMI.

 “Some may be drawn to this film simply due to its perceived camp value, but there’s something kind of oddly enticing lurking just beneath the copious amounts of hammy acting and naked flesh that may appeal to those without a hint of post-modern irony in their souls.”
 Blu-ray.com